History of the Hugh Lane Gallery Collection

 Hugh Lane Gallery (originally called Municipal Gallery of Modern Art) was founded in 1908 by Sir Hugh Lane and his supporters, who donated a wonderful collection of late nineteenth and early twentieth century European art to Dublin.

-It is the oldest surviving 20th century public modern art gallery.
+It is the oldest extant 20th century public modern art gallery.
 The early collection focuses on Irish, French, English, and Italian art.
-Along with the works Hugh Lane donated to the gallery, it also shares Sir Hugh’s renowned Impressionist paintings with the National Gallery of London.
+Together with the works Hugh Lane donated, HLG also shares with the National Gallery of London Sir Hugh’s renowned Impressionist paintings.

 Sir Hugh Lane’s extraordinary vision to establish a gallery of modern art for Ireland was inspired by the Irish Literary Revival, led by the noble laureate W.B.
 Yeats, and Sir Hugh’s aunt, Lady Augusta Gregory.